 $33,459,416

-During the filming, Mara Wilson, who plays Matilda lost her mother to cancer.
-While her mother was undergoing treatment, she would stay with Danny DeVito and Rhea Perlman under their care.
+During production, Mara Wilson, who plays Matilda, tragically lost her mother to cancer.
+While her mother underwent treatment, Mara received heartfelt support and care from Danny DeVito and Rhea Perlman, who looked after her during this difficult time.

 DramaFamily